Guthers/github_pr_diff/README.md

 # GitHub PR Diff Extension

-A Firefox extension that adds diff icons next to commit hashes on GitHub pull request pages, allowing you to quickly view the diff between any commit and the latest commit in the PR.
+A browser extension (Firefox & Chrome) that adds diff icons next to commit hashes on GitHub pull request pages, allowing you to quickly view the diff between any commit and the latest commit in the PR.

 ## Features